libp2p/specs/tls/design considerations.md

 ### TLS 1.3 - What about older versions?

 The handshake protocol requires TLS 1.3 support.
-This means that the handshake between to peers that have never communicated before will typically complete in just a single roundtrip.
+This means that the handshake between two peers that have never communicated before will typically complete in just a single roundtrip.
 With older TLS versions, a handshake typically takes two roundtrips.
-By not specifying support for older TLS versions, we increase perfomance and simplify the protocol.
+By not specifying support for older TLS versions, we increase performance and simplify the protocol.

 ### Why we're not using the host key for the certificate